-It depends on each case - within a week if you already have fibre built to your home, and on average around 3 weeks if you dont yet.
+It depends on each case - in most cases within a week if you already have fibre built to your home, and on average around 3 weeks if you dont yet.

 1. Existing fibre installation

-If your property already has had Fibre laid out to the ONT (Optical Terminal Network) then the connection can take around a week.
+If your property already has had Fibre laid out to the ONT (Optical Terminal Network) then the connection will typically take around a week.

 You may have recently moved into a home where fibre has already been installed previously.
 And new developments across the country are now requiring the builders to build fibre directly to buildings as they are built.

 To check if you have had fibre previously installed, ask the previous owners, tenants or the landlord.
 You can also check around your home to see if you can find the ONT.
 Here is what it will look like (although it may be a different colour and have one of Chorus, Ultra Fast Fibre, Enable, or Northpower written on it):

 If you do already have one of these, please note down any serial numbers or codes written on the box - we will need these to get you connected.